 Once Snyk finds some issues, it’ll find the smallest possible change required to fix the vulnerability and submit it to you as a pull request.

-Snyk is free to install on GitHub and be integrated with Mergify automatic merge action.
+Snyk is free to install on GitHub and can be integrated with Mergify automatic merge action.